notinu/neptune/docs/doc/butterfly/index.md

 # Butterfly

-Butterfly is a streamlined _TSD &rarr; 2xTST_ opener.
+Butterfly is a streamlined _TSD &rarr; 2xTST Tower_ opener.
 It was discovered January 2025.

 ## 1<sup>st</sup> Bag {#bag-1}